 - Teams do a better job defining the repeatable model than identifying the behavioral changes needed to scale that model across the company.
 They aim too low on the degree of behavioral change required and are shy about being straight with their bosses about it.
 They worry this will sound like complaining and that they will be accused of inventing excuses to cover up poor results.

-- Most importantly, even the best-run teams face the kind of hierarchy and control issues our Win-Scale Master identified.
+- Most importantly, even the best-run teams face the kind of hierarchy and control issues our Win-Scale master identified.
 Teams are very often dealing with the executive committee that allowed the company to become a struggling bureaucracy in the first place.
 These executives exhibit all the bad behaviors of a team that has lost the Founder’s Mentality, precisely when they need to be role modeling a new way of working.
 This is what happens in the second half of Freddie’s’ tale, which we will tell in the next (spoiler alert!) sad blog post.

-You might ask, “If the leadership team is going to screw this up, then why make poor Freddie report in so often?
+You might ask, “If the executive team is going to screw this up, then why make poor Freddie report in so often?
 Shouldn’t we be protecting him from his bosses?
 Let’s let him run his team as a mini-founder and inspire more to be like him.
 Let’s change the company one Freddie at a time!”

 The Win-Scale model is, in fact, designed to spawn more micro-battle leaders.
 Among those on Freddie’s team is Sinead, a claims specialist who has joined the micro-battle in a “pull forward” role.
 She is there to prepare for her own assignment as the leader of an upcoming micro-battle aimed at improving the claim-handling process.
 Freddie is her mentor (in a “push forward” role) and is responsible for coaching her as she learns how to work in an Agile way, how to collaborate effectively within the micro-battle, and how to choose a team with the right mission-critical skills, roles and personalities.